 Plus!
 The PS Question!
 Richard shares a whole ‘toolbox of tips’ to give us a mini content marketing strategy in a box!
 It’s worth listening to the whole podcast just for access to this!

-Alternatively, you’ll find the podcast on iTunes, Stitcher Radio, the Blackberry network and Zune.
+Alternatively, you’ll find the podcast on iTunes and Google Play.

-Thanks for listening – please leave a review on iTunes if you like what I’m doing!
+Thanks for listening – please leave a review on iTunes if you like Richard’s show 🙂

 Loz James: Hi folks, and welcome to session 11 of the Content Champion podcast.